 The Analysis configuration consists of the configuration parameters for each analysis step.
 The analysis steps are shown in different tabs of the configuration window.
 The values for event source, event store and working status of the analysis steps can be changed for each step separately.
 Depending on the chosen Event Source, relevant parameter fields will highlight for optional parameters.
 The MBS File, e.g., can specify an MBS tag file name (see MBS manual), and numbers for the first event, the last event and the event number step between subsequent events to be processed.
-Multiple input metafiles are supported by a preceding @ character (see chapter 5.4.5, page 43).
-The Event Source Remote Event Server needs a Port number, Event Server and Stream Server can either use the default MBS ports ("dflt") or may specify another port number (when reading data from DABC).
+Multiple input metafiles are supported by a preceding @ character (see chapter 4.4.2, page 45).
+The Event Source Remote Event Server needs a Port number, Event Server and Stream Server can either use the default MBS ports ("dflt") or may specify another port number

+(when reading data from DABC).
 Additionally, for the on-line sources one can set a socket timeout Tmout in seconds and define the number of reconnection retry attempts Retr.
 The latter is useful if the DAQ must be restarted, so Go4 will automatically reconnect and continue once the data server is available, without submitting the settings again.
-For user defined sources (see chapter 5.4.6, page 43), the optional string argument Args may be evaluated in the user step factory.
+For user defined sources (see chapter 4.4.3, page 45), the optional string argument Args may be evaluated in the user step factory.

 The Event Store settings define the ROOT split level and branch buffer size of the ROOT tree, and the file compression level.
+Also the number of tree entries interval for flushing out buffers to file (tree autosave interval) can be specified in the rightmost spin box.
 If the Overwrite radio button is false, new events will be appended to a previously written tree of the same event store name.